Re-ViLM: Retrieval-Augmented Visual Language Model for Zero and Few-Shot Image Captioning: Re-ViLM Architecture

 \textbf{Filtering strategy\quad} There can be multiple captions for the same image from different annotators in some datasets ~(e.g., MSCOCO~\citep{lin2014microsoft}).
 In this case, these retrieved captions, which are highly correlated~(even near-duplicate) with the ground-truth caption, could give a false sense of retrieved evidence quality to the model, resulting in potentially degraded test performance due to the discrepancy between the training and evaluation setting.
 To avoid it, we filter out the retrieved image-text pairs if the retrieved image is identical to the query image $I$~(e.g., $i_1 = I$) during both training and inference.

 Furthermore, in the image-text datasets (e.g., Conceptual Captions~\citep{sharma2018conceptual, changpinyo2021conceptual}), multiple images can have identical captions.
 For example, one annotator may provide the same caption or alt-text for similar images (see Figure~\ref{fig:same-caption-for-multi-image} in Appendix for examples).
 If the retrieved caption from database is the same as the ground-truth caption during training, it will encourage the model to take a short path and simply copy-and-paste the retrieved caption to the model output, hindering the training of Re-ViLM.
 To address this issue, we employ a filtering strategy that filters out the retrieved image-text pair if its text is identical to the training image's caption that is used as the teacher-forced input at the LM decoder layer.
+Thus, if the corresponding ground-truth caption of $I$ is $C$, the filtered retrieval results $\mathcal{R}(I)=$ $\{ (i_1, c_1), \cdots, (i_k, c_k) \mid c_j \neq C, i_j \neq I, \forall j \in [1, k] \} $.
+In \S~\ref{sec:abl-filtering}, we show that Re-ViLM can be largely improved with this simple filtering strategy.